Cobordism categories and moduli spaces of odd dimensional manifolds: Alternate Models for the Nerve

 where we have dropped the data $\varepsilon = (\varepsilon_{0}, \varepsilon_{1})$ from the notation to save space.
 Being able to do this is the very reason for having distinct subspaces $V_i$ for every slice $W|_{a_i}$.
 There is also a map

 with $(i + (q+1)j)$th coordinate given by $(t, s) \mapsto t_{j}s_{i}$.
 Taking the product of these maps yields

-which glue together to give a map $r: |\mb{C}'_{\bullet, \bullet}| \longrightarrow |\mb{C}'_{\bullet, 0}|$.
+which glue together to give a map $r: |\widehat{\mb{C}}_{\bullet, \bullet}| \longrightarrow |\widehat{\mb{C}}_{\bullet, 0}|$.
 It is clear that this map is a retraction and thus the induced map on homotopy groups is surjective.
-Consider the augmentation map $|\varepsilon|: |\mb{C}'_{\bullet, \bullet}| \longrightarrow |\mb{C}'_{\bullet}|$ in the second bi-semi-simplicial coordinate.
+Consider the augmentation map $|\varepsilon|: |\widehat{\mb{C}}_{\bullet, \bullet}| \longrightarrow |\widehat{\mb{C}}_{\bullet}|$ in the second bi-semi-simplicial coordinate.
 By Lemma \ref{lemma: augmentation equivalence}, this map is a weak homotopy equivalence.
-The fact that $r$ induces an injection on homotopy groups will follow once we prove that $|\varepsilon|: |\mb{C}'_{\bullet, \bullet}| \longrightarrow |\mb{C}'_{\bullet}|$ induces the same map on homotopy groups as
+The fact that $r$ induces an injection on homotopy groups will follow once we prove that $|\varepsilon|\colon |\widehat{\mb{C}}_{\bullet, \bullet}| \longrightarrow |\widehat{\mb{C}}_{\bullet}|$ induces the same map on homotopy groups as

-In \cite{GRW 14} it is claimed that the two maps are in fact equal, but this is not true.
-It is, however, almost the case as we now explain.
-It turns out that the semi-simplicial structure on $\mb{C}'_{\bullet}$ extends to that of a simplicial space: The $i$th degeneracy map $s_{i}: \mb{C}'_{p} \longrightarrow \mb{C}'_{p+1}$ is defined by sending the $p$-simplex
+In \cite{GRW 14} it is claimed that the (analoguous) two maps are in fact equal, but this is not true: Chasing an element through the composition shows only that it is a degeneracy of its image under $|\varepsilon|$, as its entries have been repeated as indicated in the example above.
+It can, however, be checked by hand that the diagram